 However, despite this new funding, the infrastructure required to support health and social care workforce research also needs attention.
 One major barrier is the lack of secure data environments and linked data to inform both research and workforce planning.
-Although multiple rich data sources exist, such as data in the NHS electronic staff record, registration, training and practice data held by the professional regulators such as the General Medical Council and the Nursing and Midwifery Council, this data is fragmented, often inaccessible for research and not comprehensive.
+Multiple rich data sources exist, such as the NHS Staff Survey, data in the NHS electronic staff record, and registration, training and practice data held by the professional regulators such as the General Medical Council and the Nursing and Midwifery Council.
+However, this data is fragmented, often inaccessible for research and not comprehensive.